a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 5) Other:

-#### Page 12: Tools
-There are currently more than 200 free and commercial tools in the Cloud Foundation website for supporting microservice-based engineering.
+> There are currently more than 200 free and commercial tools in the Cloud Foundation website for supporting microservice-based engineering.
 Moreover, new tools are frequently developed and become available.

 Q25: In the context of your project, how do you deal with the plurality of tools?